-In addition to licensure defense, Nancy’s practice focuses on real property development, representation of Realtors before the Realtor Association Professional Standard’s Boards, condominium, timeshare, and homeowner documentation, title closings, business law, and entrepreneur visas, such as E-2 and EB5, and related appeals.
+In addition to licensure defense, Nancy’s practice focuses on real property development, representation of Realtors before the Realtor Association Professional Standard’s Boards, condominium, timeshare, and homeowner documentation, and title closings, and related appeals.

 Bar Admissions: The Florida Bar